microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

 ## Problem statement

-The verification of only allowing native elements to be rendered if this element present `children` as property breaks in some edge cases
+The verification of only allowing native elements to be rendered if a `children` property is provided breaks in some edge cases.

 ### [Empty Elements]